-Tucson Water will rebate qualifying residential rainwater harvesting system costs under two levels of funding up to a maximum of $2,000.
-Tucson Water customers can decide which funding level to apply for based on the amount of rainwater they aim to capture onsite and the type of practice they want to implement.
+Tucson Water will rebate qualifying rainwater harvesting system costs under two levels of funding up to a maximum of $2,000.
+Tucson Water customers choose which funding level to apply for based on the amount of rainwater they aim to capture onsite and the type of practice they want to implement.
 Applicants may apply for both a passive and an active rebate not exceeding $2,000 for the combination.
-More information is available on our Incentive Levels page.
+More information is on our Incentive Levels page.

 Applicants must attend an approved Rainwater Harvesting Incentives Program Workshop to qualify for the rebate program.
-The workshop has information on residential rainwater harvesting and the qualification requirements for the rebate.
-If you have questions, call Tucson Water's Public Information / Conservation Office (PICO) at 520-791-4331 or e-mail email@example.com.
+The workshop has information on rainwater harvesting and the qualification requirements for the rebate.
+If you have questions, call Tucson Water's Public Information / Conservation Office (PICO) at 520-791-4331 or e-mail firstname.lastname@example.org.

 Rainwater Harvesting Program Resources: